 3.51.
 It is imperative in any corporate resolution process to have complete and correct information of the CD to enable the stakeholders to take an informed decision.
 The Code envisages preparation of an IM and sharing of the same among relevant stakeholders.
 However, preparation of IM by the RP often consumes considerable time during a CIRP, either because the books of the CD are not available, complete / up-to-date, the available books are not reliable, or the suspended management of the CD does not co-operate.
 Since pre-pack is initiated by the CD, which is in possession of all relevant financial information, it is in a better position to provide a clear and reliable state of affairs of the CD and a separate exercise of preparation of IM afresh by the RP may not be necessary.
-The sub-committee recommends that the CD shall prepare a draft IM which shall be certified by the Chairman/Managing Director on behalf of the Board for its completeness and accuracy.
-The IM shall be handed over to the RP on the PCD.
-This will save considerable time and efforts of RP and reduce the chances of information asymmetry.
+The sub-committee recommends that the CD shall prepare a draft IM which shall be certified by the Chairman/Managing Director on behalf of the Board for its considerable time and efforts of RP and reduce the chances of information asymmetry.
 To mitigate any chance of misinformation by the CD, the Chairman/Managing Director certifying the draft IM shall be personally liable for any advertent omission or wrong information.
 However, to ensure that the IM is drawn up in accordance with provisions of the Code, the RP shall finalise the same.